 The unyielding midfield anchor whose precise corner delivered the goal that crowned Greece as the most improbable champions in European football history.

-Angelos Basinas was the steel in the engine room of one of football's greatest fairy tales.
-A one-club man for most of his career at Panathinaikos, he was a leader known for his tactical discipline, fierce tackling, and unerring passing.
-His true legacy, however, was forged in the summer of 2004 with the Greek national team.
-Under Otto Rehhagel's defensive masterplan, Basinas was indispensable, patrolling the midfield, breaking up attacks, and maintaining the team's rigid structure.
-In the final against host nation Portugal, it was his whipped corner kick in the 57th minute that found the head of Angelos Charisteas for the tournament-winning goal.
+Angelos Basinas whipped the corner kick that Angelos Charisteas headed into the net for the tournament-winning goal in the 2004 European Championship final against Portugal.
+A one-club man for most of his career at Panathinaikos, he was a leader known for tactical discipline, fierce tackling, and unerring passing.
+Under Otto Rehhagel's defensive masterplan, Basinas patrolled the midfield, broke up attacks, and maintained the team's rigid structure.
 That moment transformed a squad of underdogs into immortal legends.
-Basinas, with his captain's armband and relentless work rate, epitomized the collective grit that defied every expectation, securing a place in history that no Greek fan will ever forget.
+Basinas, with his captain's armband and relentless work rate, epitomized the collective grit that defied every expectation.

 1965–1980